hrflkner/hrflkner/README.md

 </p>

 <p>
-   I primarily work with a React/Node-based stack!
+   I work with Angular or React/Next on the frontned and GCP on the backend!
 </p>

 ## Let's Connect